Employee development: How important is it for your company?

 Ways to support employee career growth

-As we understood by this moment, supporting employee career growth is the key to building and keeping a skilled, motivated workforce.
+As we understand at this moment, supporting employee career growth is the key to building and keeping a skilled, motivated workforce.

 To help you out, we’ve singled out eight core approaches you can take and combine mapping out employee development programs: